Last Updated on

 The Rheingau is one of the most distinguished wine regions of the world.
 Moving from east to west, the fairly flat, dimpled landscape evolves into progressively steep slopes.
 It is a quietly beautiful region, rich in tradition.
 Early on, its medieval ecclesiastical and aristocratic wine-growers were associated with the noble Riesling grape and, in the 18th century, were credited for recognizing of the value of harvesting the crop at various stages of ripeness from which the Prädikate, or special attributes that denote wines of superior quality, evolved.
 Queen Victoria’s enthusiasm for Hochheim’s wines contributed to their popularity in England, where they, and ultimately, Rhine wines in general, were referred to as Hock.
 The world-renowned oenological research and teaching institutes in Geisenheim have contributed significantly to the extraordinarily high level of technical competence in the German wine industry today.
 Two grape varieties predominate the Riesling and the Spätburgunder.
 The former yields elegant wines with a refined and sometimes spicy fragrance; a fruity, pronounced acidity; and a rich flavour.
 The Spätburgunder wines are velvety and medium- to full-bodied, with a bouquet and taste often compared with blackberries.

 German Wine: Grape Varieties

-German Wines are made using a vast variety of different grapes which it what gives each type it’s signature taste and flavor profile.
+German Wines are made using a vast variety of different grapes which is what gives each type it’s signature taste and flavour profile.
 Below, you’re going to find a complete list of all the various German wine grape varieties that are used in the production of German wines of all kinds.
-Each grape variety listed below will give your selected bottle of wine a distinctive taste and flavor profile that you won’t find anywhere else.
+Each grape variety listed below will give your selected bottle of wine a distinctive taste and flavour profile that you won’t find anywhere else.